hamza-cskn/obliviate-invs/README.md

 ObliviateInvs is an inventory GUI library for Bukkit servers.

 ## Setup
-Visit [wiki](https://github.com/Obliviated/ObliviateInvs/wiki/) page usage guide.
+Visit [wiki](https://github.com/Obliviated/ObliviateInvs/wiki/) page to see usage guide.

 ## Features
 - Create, listen, manage GUIs in only one class.